Chinquapin Preparatory School

-Chinquapin Preparatory School is a nonprofit private college-preparatory school, grades six through twelve, which serves low-income youth, particularly minorities from the Greater Houston area.
-The school, accredited by the Texas Alliance of Accredited Private Schools, is located in Highlands in unincorporated Harris County, Texas, USA, near Baytown.
+Chinquapin Preparatory School is a nonprofit private college-preparatory school with grades six through twelve.
+It serves low-income youth, particularly minorities from the Greater Houston area.
+The school, accredited by the Texas Alliance of Accredited Private Schools, is located in Highlands in unincorporated Harris County, Texas, US, near Baytown.

-Chinquapin Prep, along with Cristo Rey Jesuit College Preparatory of Houston and Yellowstone Schools (Yellowstone Academy), is one of the few Greater Houston private schools that caters to low income students.
+Chinquapin Prep, along with Cristo Rey Jesuit College Preparatory of Houston and Yellowstone Schools, is one of the few Greater Houston private schools that caters to low income students.

 History

 The Chinquapin School was founded by Robert P. Moore — formerly head of the English Department at St. John's School in Houston and his wife Maxine.
 Incorporated in March 1969 as a school for boys, it was funded with a grant from The Brown Foundation of Houston.
-The Chinquapin School changed its name to Chinquapin Preparatory School in 2010.
+The school changed its name to Chinquapin Preparatory School in 2010.
 The school's motto is Quid pro Quo (Something for Something).

-Admissions

-In 2006 the school used a "summer tryout week" to judge prospective students, as there were more applicants than spaces.